lefilament/lefilament_projets/README.rst

  - a progressbar spent / budget
  - prospecting hours (new field to set up at the project level and based on the number of hours charged to a task named Prospection)

+This module source code is maintained on BitBucket here : https://bitbucket.org/chaudlesmarmots/lefilament_projets

 Credits
 =======